Bank of England Base Rate Change

 Will the rate on my fixed rate savings product change?

 No, the rate will remain on the fixed rate product until the end of the term.
-Fixed rate savings products guarantee a specific, agreed interest rate for a specified time period.
-This is in accordance with the terms and conditions of the account.
-Therefore, fixed rate accounts are not affected when the Base Rate rises or falls.
+Fixed rate savings products guarantee a specific, agreed interest rate for a set time period.
+This is written in terms and conditions of your account.
+Fixed rate accounts are not affected when the Base Rate rises or falls.

 What is the outlook for long term for savers?

 Savings rates are affected by a number of complex economic factors, including the Base Rate, currency values and economic and political events.
-It is therefore difficult to predict exactly what will happen to savings rates.
+This makes it difficult to predict exactly what will happen to savings rates.

 For more information on our complete range of savings products click here.